The Selfish Giant (song): Promotion

-Albarn also confirmed that he will play a series of "intimate gigs" in support of the album at the Rivioli Ballroom in Crofton Park on 30 April, followed by a show at the People's Palace in Mile End on 1 May, in which he will also play songs from his bands Blur, Gorillaz & The Good, the Bad & the Queen.
+Albarn also confirmed that he will play a series of "intimate gigs" in support of the album at the Rivoli Ballroom in Crofton Park on 30 April, followed by a show at the People's Palace in Mile End on 1 May, in which he will also play songs from his bands Blur, Gorillaz & The Good, the Bad & the Queen.
 Both dates would come shortly after the release of the album itself.

 Albarn was the subject of a half-hour episode of The Culture Show broadcast on BBC Two in February 2014, which focused on his previous bands and his current work.
 In the programme he returned to his former homes in Leytonstone, East London, and Colchester, Essex.
 Speaking in the programme, he revealed that he found his first solo LP tough, saying: "I've spent so long in bands, playing to large groups of people, that doing a solo album is quite a difficult thing for me to do.
 That's why I put it off for so long."
 Speaking about being raised in London, he said: "Growing up in multi-cultural London in the 1970s played a big part of who I am."
 The documentary included clips of songs from his album as well, including 'Hollow Ponds', 'Hostiles' and 'Mr. Tembo'.
 It also featured a clip of Albarn's father, artist Keith Albarn, showcasing an interactive installation on a 1960s episode of Tomorrow's World.

 It was also revealed by on Damon's official Twitter account, that his live band will be called The Heavy Seas, and will feature guitarist Seye, drummer Pauli the PSM, guitarist Jeff Wootton and Mike Smith on keyboards.

 Although the record will be released under his name, he said he wanted himself and his backing band to be known as The Heavy Seas.
 The band's first performance was at the BBC Radio 6 Music Festival.
 "This is our first ever gig and it's quite nerve-wracking to be not only playing your first gig but playing it live on radio as well," he told the crowd at the venue and the audience of 6 Music listeners.
 "But I suppose I should be used to it after all these years."
 The gig also saw the first exclusive plays of songs such as "The Selfish Giant" and "Mr. Tembo", Albarn also played Tomorrow Comes Today from Gorillaz eponymous debut album and The Good, the Bad & the Queen single "Kingdom of Doom" as well as "El Mañana" from Demon Days and the Blur B-Side "All Your Life".
 "The Selfish Giant", itself was particularly well received, and many people praised Khan's vocals that ebbed through in the live performance.